alanshlam/Novel/book1/readme.md

 ## Introduction for [Chapter 10: Infiltration](./The%20Inverted%20Sky/ch/ch10.md)
 Alone and wounded behind enemy lines, Sean makes a vow: he will not abandon his captured team.
 This marks his final  break with the Combine's cynical system.
 He begins a new, personal war—a one-man infiltration operation to locate his comrades and prepare for a rescue that no one will authorize and no one will support.

+## Introduction for Chapter 11: Penetration
+Now deep undercover as a refugee technician, Sean must navigate the treacherous social and digital landscape of a Federation intelligence campus.
+He methodically builds his access, befriending a series of unwitting accomplices and exploiting security flaws to clone credentials and plant backdoors, moving ever closer to the critical intelligence he needs to locate and save his team.

 ---